 Wendy Yu (余晚晚) is a prominent Chinese investor, philanthropist and patron of the Arts.

-Together these act a dynamic ecosystem, bridging industries and continents, in the provision of a gateway to China, today’s most promising emerging market.
-Most recently featured on the cover of Forbes China, forming part of their “30 under 30” list as an industry leader in fashion and arts, and with the launch of the debut Business of Fashion China Prize in partnership with Yu Holdings, Yu is fast becoming one of the world’s most influential millennial entrepreneurs to be shaping the creative and cultural landscape.
+Together these act as a dynamic ecosystem, bridging industries and continents, in the provision of a gateway to China, today’s most promising emerging market.
+Most recently featured on the cover of Forbes China, forming part of their “30 under 30” list as an industry leader in fashion and arts, Yu is fast becoming one of the world’s most influential millennial entrepreneurs to be shaping the creative and cultural landscape.